 Sampling is essentially extracting samples.
 Suppose that you would like to know the average height of the human population.
-It is impossible to know this because you cannot know the height of every living human being and therefore you cannot calculate its mean.
+Evidently, it is impossible to know this because you cannot know the height of every living human being.
+In which case, you cannot calculate its mean.
 Click here to see the Average Human Height Worldwide.
-How is it possible to know this information?
+So, how is it possible to know this information?

-Instead of measuring the height of every human being, we measure the height of a sample taken from that country.
+Instead of measuring the height of everyone, we could measure the height of a sample.
 If the sample is chosen well, the sample represents the entire population well.
-Any statistics calculated from a good sample can be used to describe the whole population.
+Subsequently, any statistics calculated from a good sample can be used to describe the whole population.
 This is called inference.

 For a sample to be useful it must be: